ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/become-official.md

 ## How to apply for official builder ?
 You are required to complete 3-4 plots on our plotsystem.
 Then you can message the support bot to apply for builder.

+Sure — here’s the corrected version:

+## How to Apply as a Bedrock User

+Once you've finished your plots and have been accepted and approved, you may request a build site from staff.
+We will then add it for you on the plot system to build.
+To start the build site application process, please message the support bot and ask how to do it.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';